Spotting vs. Periods

 Sometimes a UTI can also cause some bleeding from the urethra, which can look identical to vaginal spotting (3).
 Spotting in early pregnancy is also very common.
 This is called implantation bleeding, and it occurs after a fertilized egg implants itself into the uterine wall and a hormonal shift occurs.
 (4) However, if you’re pregnant and you notice spotting, it’s always a good idea to call your OB/GYN or midwife and let them know.

 Spotting may be annoying and bothersome- but it’s usually not harmful.
-If you notice you have spotting, stock up on pantiliners, wear undies you don’t mind getting stained and start tracking the days you notice it (here’s an app that we love from Flo Living).
+If you notice you have spotting, stock up on pantiliners, wear undies you don’t mind getting stained and start tracking the days you notice it.
 If it’s happening a lot or if it’s coupled with pregnancy or other symptoms like fever, lower abdominal pain, or unusual discharge, see your doc, midwife, or another care provider right away.

 To understand the main differences between spotting and periods, check out this handy reference chart: